-Government capitalises on this golden opportunity to strengthen Australia's HMR capacity.
+Government capitalises on this "golden opportunity" to strengthen Australia's health and medical research capacity.
 This clearly places political leaders of all persuasions on notice to accept their duty and responsibility to the country and its citizens by enabling the health and medical research community to continue to grow the exceptional capabilities so clearly displayed in response to the COVID-19 pandemic.